khalekuzzamancse/Flutter-Development/Theory/Flutter01.md

 Note that Though to be a `packge` the `lib` direcoty is optional,but since this package will contain the `platform` sub package so it must need a `lib/main.dart`,otherwise,it will not the apk or the target platform app will not build and run.

-then must add this module dependecy to the `flutter` project root pubspec.yaml